cerner/common-kafka/common-kafka-connect/README.md

 ### [KafkaSinkConnector](src/main/java/com/cerner/common/kafka/connect/kafka/KafkaSinkConnector.java)

 * A simple Kafka Connect Sink Connector that sends data to another Kafka cluster without any transformation or filtering.
-* Requires the use of the `ByteArrayConverter` provided in the project
+* Requires the use of the `org.apache.kafka.connect.converters.ByteArrayConverter` converter.
-* To run this connector in kafka-connect add the `common-kafka` and `commmon-kafka-connect` jars to the kafka-connect classpath
+* To run this connector in kafka-connect add the `common-kafka` and `commmon-kafka-connect` jars to the kafka-connect classpath.

 #### Configuration